hyviquel/hpc-intro/_episodes/13-scheduler.md

 ```
 {{ site.remote.bash_shebang }}

-echo -n "This script is running on "
+echo -n "This script is running on: "
 hostname
 ```
 {: .output}

 > ## Creating Our Test Job
 >
 > Run the script.
-Does it execute on the cluster or just our login node?
+Does it execute on the cluster or just our head node?
 >
 > > ## Solution
 > >